Always Happy to Explode: Composition

 In addition to his work with Wolf Parade, Sunset Rubdown, and other bands such as Frog Eyes and Fifths of Seven, Krug has had an active solo career releasing music under the Moonface moniker and later under his own name.
 Along with releasing several studio albums, he has maintained a profile on the subscription-based service Patreon, where he releases at least one new song each month.
 The nine songs on Always Happy to Explode were chosen by the members of Sunset Rubdown from roughly 20 such songs Krug curated for the project, similar to how the band's previous albums had been composed of solo Krug compositions that were then expanded and arranged by the full band.

 The album's lyrics were influenced by recent changes in Krug's life.
 He was residing in a secluded area and living a relatively quiet life, and he and his partner had their first child in 2020.
 Many of the songs' lyrics consist of Krug, who at one time would not have seen himself with such a life, communicating to that younger version of himself that he actually enjoys things as they are.
 Those themes combine on the album with those of general anxiety over the state of current events.
 Krug uses his music and lyrics as a form of therapy and as a way to process his thoughts, saying in an interview that "[t]he reason I'm not sad is because there's sadness in my songs".

 Recording

 The band, whose members lived in different parts of North America and had limited time together, spent two weeks at Krug's home studio preparing for the recording sessions.
 Robson-Cramer became ill and missed a week of this rehearsal period.
 The band then traveled to the island of Gabriola to record with producer and engineer Jordan Koop.
 The small time frame the band had to complete the album resulted in sparser arrangements than their previous records, and many songs were recorded live "off the floor", with minimal overdubs.
-Despite not having a dedicated electric guitarist for the sessions, both Robson-Cramer and Merz were talented at the instrument and the band had planned on adding it in; while arranging and practicing the songs, however, they decided they preferred the more raw, pared-down versions, and only a couple of finished songs include electric guitar.
+Despite not having a dedicated electric guitarist for the sessions, both Robson-Cramer and Merz were talented at the instrument and the band had planned on adding it in.
+While arranging and practicing the songs, however, they decided they preferred the more raw, pared-down versions, and only a small portion of the finished album includes electric guitar.